ProactiveProgrammers/intersection-algorithms-starter/README.md

   - Please note that these are not the only configurations you should try for your experiment
   - Please note that the program will not work unless you add the required source code
   - Please refer to the `writing/reflection.md` file for all ways to run the program
+  - You should regularly commit to your GitHub repository and write meaningful commit messages
 - Confirm that the program is producing the expected output
 - Use a `docker run` command for your operating system to run GatorGrader
 - Please be aware that performance profiling in a Docker contain may not work as expected